Muftiqur1111/IPA-Conversion/README.md

 N: the number of words in the Ground Truth

+A lower WER indicates better performance, with a perfect score of 0 indicating that the predicted output matches the ground truth exactly.
 ## Challenges
 The most challenging aspect of the competition is that the training dataset does not include Bangla numerals, whereas the test data contains many sentences with Bangla numerals.
 Handling numerals poses a challenge due to the context-dependent representation of numerals in sentences.
 Numerical values may be expressed either in numerical form or spelled out as words.
 The way a phone number is pronounced is not the same for others such as the amount of money because the phone number is pronounced digit by digit and the amount of money is pronounced as a whole.
 Examples: